Pier Pressure Folkestone – Free Skateboarding Festival

 Artwork and Skatework

 Alex has skateboarded in Folkestone since he was 13 years old.
 He returned to Folkestone after University and saw the opportunities offered by F51 and consequently, wanted to get involved.
 Alex met with The Shepway Sports Trust, the charity behind F51, and soon a job appeared that seemed to suit them both.
-Alex mixes his artwork, his skateboarding knowledge and connections to help build momentum for the opening of the world’s first multi-storey skate park, in Folkestone, in 2020.
+Alex mixes his artwork, his skateboarding knowledge and his connections to help build momentum for the opening of the world’s first multi-storey skate park, in Folkestone.

 The Skateboarding Festival concludes in Bacchus at the top of The Old High Street, where everyone can have drinks and watch screened skate videos.
 “I’m especially looking forward to seeing a nice pilgrimage of skateboarders walking from the Harbour Arm up The Old High Street to the Promised Land at the top!”